api-platform/docs/core/data-providers.md

           throw new ResourceClassNotSupportedException();
         }

-        // Retrieve the blog post item from somewhere return new BlogPost($id);
+        // Retrieve the blog post item from somewhere then return it or null if not found return new BlogPost($id);
     }
 }